Esri/arcgis-maps-sdk-java-samples/symbology/dictionary-renderer-sample/README.md

 #Add Features#
-Demonstrates how to apply a dictionary renderer to a graphics overlay and displaying mil2525d graphics.
+Demonstrates how to apply a dictionary renderer to a graphics overlay and display mil2525d graphics.
 The dictionary renderer creates these graphics using a local mil2525d style file and a XML file with key, value attributes for each graphic.